How to Start a Home Inspection Business: The Complete Plan for 2026

 Launch Faster With InspectorData

-New inspectors who start with InspectorData have instant quote delivery, online booking, professional report templates, and automated client follow-up from day one — the same tools established inspectors use.
-The 90-day free trial covers your entire launch period.
-Try it free today.
+New inspectors who start with InspectorData have AI-assisted reports, instant online quotes, online booking, a client CRM, e-sign agreements, and integrated payments (2.99%) from day one — the same all-in-one platform established inspectors use. $79/month introductory with a 90-day free trial, no credit card.
+The trial covers your entire launch period, so you can be fully operational before you pay a cent.